kwitophurr/kwitophurr.github.io/_posts/2017-07-01-Election-Neural-Net.md

 Of course, we can't hold a do-over election, so I estimated the uncertainty in the prediction for county X by looking at how well the neural net predicts the results in the twenty counties most similar to X. Then I can plot the significances, and we can interpret them in a quasi-rigorous way (e.g. county X is 3 standard deviations from the mean).
 In Figure 2, I show this type of analysis for Florida- the residuals are on the left and
 (Data-Model)/Uncertainty is shown on the right.

+{% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/election_residuals_FL.jpg?raw=true" description="Figure 3: Residual vote percent on the left, and the number of standard deviations of those residuals on the right.
+Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/election_residuals_FL.tiff?raw=true" %}

 TL;DR: [Betteridges Law of Headlines](https://en.wikipedia.org/wiki/Betteridge%27s_law_of_headlines)